abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The free monoid with one generator](infinite_cyclic_presentation_elements.svg)

-We can make a free monoid from the set of colorful balls - the monoid's elements would be all possible combinations of the balls.
+We can make a free monoid from the set of colorful balls - the monoid's elements would be sequences of all possible combinations of the balls.

 ![The free monoid with the set of balls as a generators](balls_free.svg)

-The free monoid is a special one - each element of the free monoid over a given set, can be converted to a corresponding element in any other other monoid that uses the same set by just applying the monoid's laws.
+The free monoid is a special one - each element of the free monoid over a given set, can be converted to a corresponding element in any any other monoid that uses the same set of generators by just applying the monoid's laws.
 For example, here is how the elements above would look like if we apply the laws of the color-mixing monoid.

 ![Converting the elements of the free monoid to the elements of the color-mixing monoid](balls_free_color_mixing.svg)

 **Task:** Write up the laws of the color-mixing monoid.

-If we put out programmers' hat, we will see that the type of the free monoid under the set T (which we can denote as `FreeMonoid<T>`) is isomorphic to the type `List<T>` (or `Array<T>`, if you prefer) and that the intuition behind the special property that we described above is actually very simple: keeping objects in a list allows you to convert them to any other structure i.e. when we want to perform some manipulation on a bunch of objects, but we don't know exactly what this manipulation is, we just keep a list of those objects until it's time to do it.
+If we put out programmers' hat, we will see that the type of the free monoid under the set of generators T (which we can denote as `FreeMonoid<T>`) is isomorphic to the type `List<T>` (or `Array<T>`, if you prefer) and that the intuition behind the special property that we described above is actually very simple: keeping objects in a list allows you to convert them to any other structure i.e. when we want to perform some manipulation on a bunch of objects, but we don't know exactly what this manipulation is, we just keep a list of those objects until it's time to do it.

-{% endif %}
+While the intuition behind free monoids seems simple enough, the formal definition is not our cup of tea... yet, simply because we have to cover more stuff.

+We understand that, being the most general of all monoids for a given set of generators, a free monoid can be converted to all of them. i.e. there exist a function from it to all of them.
+But what kind of function would that be?

+Plus, what about other monoids that also can have this property (that they are connected to any other monoids) Simple - they are the free monoid with some extra structure, so we can filter them out by using an universal property.

+But, what would this property be, (and what the hell are universal properties anyways?), tune in after a few chapters to find out.